richelbilderbeek/simplify_cpp_travis_intro/README.md

 This article introduces how to add continuous integration and other goodies to your code.

-## Advantages of setting up a continuous integration service
+## Features of a continuous integration service

 There are many advantages of setting up a continuous integration service: